 Children from either the Schools Talent ID scheme or regular Learn To Dive beginnings whose clubs have identified as having potential are prepared in a broad range of technical and physical events.
 Their training will be a mix of:

 Children 11 years and under will compete for their clubs at the Talent Games.
 Each year the top divers will be selected for the England Programmes Zone Squad.

 Regional And Club Competitions

-The ASA regions, clubs and the ASA provide a number of competitions for divers who at this level will be undertaking between four and six training sessions per week.
+The Swim England regions and clubs provide a number of competitions for divers who at this level will be undertaking between four and six training sessions per week.
 The sessions are between 2 – 3 hours long.

 The main focus of age group diving must be physical and technical development.
 Learning complex diving skills is not a priority, but a strong competency in all of the diving groups.
 Gaining strong competency is essential before transition to elite competitive development.